snehal-145/java_project/README.md

 **Event Management System**

-Overview
+##Overview

 This is a Core Java Event Management System with both Console-based and GUI-based versions.
 It allows admins to manage events and participants efficiently and provides participants the ability to view and participate in events.

-Features
+##Features:

-Admin Features:
+**Admin Features:

-Add, update, and delete events
+- Add, update, and delete events

-View participant details
+- View participant details

-Collect registration fees
+- Collect registration fees

-Participant Features:
+**Participant Features:

-View available events
+- View available events

-Register and participate in events
+- Register and participate in events

-Technologies Used
+##Technologies Used

-Java SE (Core Java)
+- Java SE (Core Java)

-Swing (for GUI version)
+- Swing (for GUI version)

-File I/O (for data storage in console version)
+- File I/O (for data storage in console version)

-Project Structure
+##Project Structure
 java_project/
 │
 ├─ src/